linode/developers/hugo/content/email/zimbra/zimbra-on-ubuntu-14-04.md

     By default, no administrative password is set.
 To set a password, enter **6** to display the `zimbra-store` menu, then **4** to type a new password at the prompt.
 Enter **r** to return to the main menu.
 For DNS, enter the `zimbra-dnscache` menu, then change the `Master DNS` IP addresses and return to the main menu.

-    {: .note}
+    {{< note >}}
 >It is common to run mail servers on UTC, as they regularly accept mail from all over the world.
 This helps when tracing mail flow, when Daylight Saving kicks in or out, and just makes reading logs easier.
 You may choose to use local time if you prefer.

 8. Finalize the installation.
+{{< /note >}}

     Enter **a** to apply your changes to the settings.
 Finally, enter **Y** to continue the install.